 Cheap train tickets for the journey by train from Munich to Rome can be obtained by booking in advance through Omio, a user-friendly mobile app that allows travelers to compare schedules and make reservations at no extra cost.
 Travelers can access this app on their phones or via the Omio website.
 It's a good idea for travelers to book their tickets well in advance of their travel date to make sure they get a seat on their preferred train.
 Those on a budget could consider trains with transfers, as they tend to be cheaper than direct ones.

-The information above was last checked on 6/11/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Rome from Munich before traveling.
+The above information was last checked on 9/22/21.
+Remember to check the latest COVID-19 travel safety regulations for your train to Rome from Munich closer to your date of departure here

-International entry is allowed for: Entry is restricted for citizens and permanent residents of Italy
+Entry into Germany is allowed for: Entry is partially open for citizens and permanent residents of Italy

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/13/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Munich from Rome closer to your date of departure here here.
+Last checked on 9/22/21.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Munich from Rome.

 Omio customers traveling this route depart most frequently from München Hbf and arrive in Roma Termini.

-Passengers board their train most frequently from München Hbf and travel around 0 mile (s) / 0 km from the city center to this train station.
+Passengers booking this journey most frequently board their trains from München Hbf and need to travel around 1 mile (s) / 1 km from the city center to get to this train station.

 Here are some other resources that might have the information you need